michaelwittig/node-q/README.md

 });
 ```

-### Execute function with parameter and receive result
+### Execute function with one parameter and receive result

 ```javascript
 con.k("sum", [1, 2, 3], function(err, res) {